graphcore/tutorials/feature_examples/tensorflow2/embeddings/README.md

 * `requirements.txt` Required packages for the tests
 * `test_imdb.py` Integration tests

-### How to use this demo
+## How to use this example

 1) Prepare the TensorFlow environment.

-   Install the Poplar SDK.
-Make sure to run the enable.sh script for Poplar and activate a Python 3 virtualenv with the tensorflow-2 wheel from the Poplar SDK installed.
+   Install the Poplar SDK (see the [Getting Started](https://docs.graphcore.ai/en/latest/getting-started.html) guide for your IPU system).
+Make sure to run the enable.sh script for Poplar and activate a Python 3 virtualenv with the tensorflow-2 and ipu_addons_tensorflow2 wheels from the Poplar SDK installed.

 2) Train the graph.